gvwilson/thirdbit/src/fiction/in-heck/index.md

 The rabbit muttered something that may or may not have been, "We weren't scared."

-The tiger inclined his head.
+The tiger lowered his hands.
 "I'm glad to hear it.
 My apologies if we overreacted."
+*LIKEWISE* scrolled across the screen set into the front of the mulebot.

 Mayor Lupus turned to Dockety.
 "Well?" she said as the moment stretched.